-All of my quiz books start off as a pun, something catchy that I hope will make my work stand out from the other quiz books on the product pages of Amazon.
+All of my quiz books start off as a pun, something catchy that I hope will make my work stand out from the other quiz books.
 From the design of the front cover to the blurb on the back, each and every one of my books is completely self-published and marketed by me.
-I do this as a part-time hobby with the aim that one day I can exchange the word part for full.
+I do this as a part-time hobby with the aim that one day I can trade-in the word ‘part’ for ‘full’.

 My ambition has always been to write, not for a company or publication, but for myself.
-Most evenings you will find me at my desk sippin’ green tea, hunched over my keyboard (my mum has always said I have bad posture), scouring the web looking for information about a particular subject.
+Most evenings you will find me at my desk sippin’ tea, hunched over my keyboard, scouring the web looking for information about a particular subject.
 This process usually takes a couple of months and is something I only decided to do a few years ago.

 Back in January 2015, I had just moved back to the UK after spending 18 months working in the neon-soaked metropolis of Hong Kong.
-I was 27 years old, soon to turn 28, living back in my childhood room at my dad’s house with my, then girlfriend, now wife.
+I was 27 years old, living back in my childhood room at my dad’s house with my, then girlfriend-now wife.
 I had no job, no car and no place of my own.
 One thing I did have, was a lot of confusion about what I actually wanted to do with my life.

-A lover of one-liners, I often annoy my wife with corny jokes and not-as-clever-as-I-think-they-are play on words.
+A lover of one-liners, I often annoy my wife with corny jokes and not-as-clever-as-I-think-they-are word plays.
 One evening we were sat watching an episode of Game of Thrones when I turned to her and said “I’ve just had a thought, if anyone ever wrote a quiz book about Game of Thrones they should call it Brain of Thrones, ha!“ I exclaimed with an inflated sense of self-achievement.
-“Well…why don’t you?” she replied.
+“Well…why don’t you write one?” she replied.
 I’m not sure if this was just to shut me up whilst the show was on or whether it was aimed as inspiration but I took it as the latter.

-Over the next few months I divided my time between sending out CVs (I work in marketing by the way) and thinking of questions that would fit into my quiz book.
-By April, I had written 385 questions and answers, separated into 25 quizzes that were a mixture of general knowledge and themed rounds.
+Over the next few months, I divided my time between sending out CVs (I work in digital marketing by the way – which comes in handy when getting the word out about my books) and thinking of questions that would fit into my quiz book.
+By April, I had written almost 400 questions and answers, separated into 25 quizzes that were a mixture of general knowledge and themed rounds.
 I’d also managed to teach myself some basic Photoshop skills from YouTube videos and had scraped together a front and back cover.
 These were simple in design but I was pretty chuffed with how they turned out.
-I uploaded all of this to Lulu.com (the website I use to self-publish) and then ordered my proof copy.
+I uploaded all of this and then ordered my proof copy.